-The PPP is designed to help small businesses — including self-employed people — meet critical expenses like payroll, mortgages and rent over an eight-week period.
+The PPP is designed to help small businesses — including self-employed people — meet critical expenses like payroll, mortgage and rent over an eight- to 24-week period.

 Measures like social distancing and stay-at-home orders in cities and states across the country have left thousands of business owners and self-employed people calculating exactly how the coronavirus pandemic will affect their finances.
-The PPP is intended to help them make it through the financial crisis — but the last day to apply is June 30, 2020.
+PPP loans are intended to help them make it through the financial crisis — but the last day to apply is March 31, 2021.
 And funds are limited, so if you plan to apply, do it as soon as possible.

-Let’s explore who’s eligible for the PPP and how it works.
+Let’s explore who’s eligible for PPP and how it works.